nrs-org/novelslop/content/vol_01/chap_08.typ

   _"Let's see how well-versed this girl really is...
 This idol is somewhat obscure, but she probably can nail this down easily."_

-  Now that Uta had conveniently joined in the conversation, she could now ask some question to satisfy her curiosity.
+  Now that Uta could comfortably talk to Mona, she could now ask some questions to satisfy her curiosity.

   "Uhm...
 I saw her a couple of times on TV, but she is not really my type..."
   Mona answered, seemingly apologetic.